-- Plasma processes that occur in the aurora
+- Plasma wave and particle processes that occur in the aurora

-- Laboratory experiments to test theory for Alfvén waves and collision operators
+- Laboratory experiments to test theory for Alfvén waves, turbulence, and collision operators

 - Experiments are prepared at Iowa and then performed at UCLA's Large Plasma Device (LAPD) user's facility

-- On-campus facilities include: two vacuum chambers and an electronics lab, and spaceflight hardware assembly lab
+- On-campus facilities include: two vacuum chambers, an electronics lab, and spaceflight hardware assembly lab

-- Students also interact with other group members including two postdocs, a research scientist, as well as scientists at other institutions including those at UCLA
+- Students also interact with other group members including two research scientists, and electronics system engineer, postdocs, as well as scientists at other institutions including those at UCLA

 Experimental plasma physics.